-- Modular plastic container DIN 50022 Modulbox, model M9 HC53. - Size: frontal 90x158 mm; height 58 mm. - Mounting on omega rails DIN 46277-1 e DIN 46277-3. - 40 pins socket for the insertion of all the grifo® Mini Modules as: GMM ACB, GMM AM32, GMM 4620, CAN AVR, etc. - 24 optocoupled inputs that can be indifferently NPN or PNP type. - Power supply of inputs selectable by user, according with his requirements, and displayed by LED with different colours. - Status of 24 inputs visualized by 24 LEDs. - Isolated DC/DC converter capable to generate power supply voltage for all the optocoupled inputs; thus the last results powered on board. - Each digital inputs must be connected to pure contacts, or in other words, without any additional power supply voltage. - Some inputs can act as counter and interrupts. - 16 relays outputs capable to drive loads up to 5 A, 35 Vdc. - Status of 16 outputs visualized through 16 LEDs. - 2 serial lines in RS 232, RS 422, RS 485, Current Loop and TTL. - 1 A/D line with selectable input ranges. - Up to 5 I/O lines at TTL level.
+- Modular plastic container DIN 50022 Modulbox, model M6 HC53. - Size: frontal 90x106 mm; height 58 mm. - Mounting on omega rails DIN 46277-1 e DIN 46277-3. - 40 pins socket for the insertion of all the grifo® Mini Modules as: GMM ACB, GMM AM32, GMM 4620, CAN AVR, etc. - 16 optocoupled inputs that can be indifferently NPN or PNP type. - Power supply of inputs selectable by user, according with his requirements, and displayed by LED with different colours. - Status of 16 inputs visualized by 16 LEDs. - Isolated DC/DC converter capable to generate power supply voltage for all the optocoupled inputs; thus the last results powered on board. - Each digital inputs must be connected to pure contacts, or in other words, without any additional power supply voltage. - Some inputs can act as counter and interrupts. - 8 relays outputs capable to drive loads up to 5 A, 35 Vdc. - Status of 8 outputs visualized through 8 LEDs. - 1 serial line in RS 232, RS 422, RS 485, Current Loop and TTL. - 1 auxiliary serial line in RS 232 or TTL. - 1 A/D line with selectable input ranges.

-- I2C BUS line available for external devices, on dedicated connector. - CAN interface connected to specific connector (when available on Mini Module). - USB interface connected to specific connector (when available on Mini Module). - Real Rime Clock backed by lithum battery, capable to manage autonomously hours, minutes, seconds, day, month, year and week day. - -1 TTL output driven by interrupt or alarm signal, of the optional RTC, displayed by LED and connected to proper connector. - 240 Bytes of backed SRAM, included in the RTC and available for the user. - Connection of all the signals through comfortable connectors, with standard pin outs. - On board switching power supply. - On board protection aganist voltage peaks by TransZorb. - Single power supply variable in AC and DC wide ranges: 10÷38Vdc or 8÷24Vac.
+- Up to 5 I/O lines at TTL level. - I2C BUS line available for external devices, on dedicated connector. - CAN interface linked to specific connector (when available on Mini Module). - USB interface linked to specific connector (when available on Mini Module). - Real Rime Clock backed by lithum battery, capable to manage autonomously hours, minutes, seconds, day, month, year and week day. - -1 TTL output driven by interrupt or alarm signal, of the optional RTC, displayed by LED and connected to proper connector. - 240 Bytes of backed SRAM, included in the RTC and available for the user. - Connection of all the signals through comfortable connectors, with standard pin outs. - On board switching power supply. - On board protection aganist voltage peaks by TransZorb. - Single power supply variable in AC and DC wide ranges: 10÷38Vdc or 8÷24Vac.

 Here follows a description of the board's sections and the operations they perform.
-To easily locate such sections and to verify their connections, please refer to figure 2.
+In order to easily locate such sections and to verify their connections, please refer to figure 2.